happyDemon/vue-echo/README.md

 ##### Presence channel

-If you would like to subscribe to presence channel instead, prefix your channel name with `presence`:
+If you would like to subscribe to presence channel instead, prefix your channel name with `presence:`

 ```js
 var vm = new Vue({